 On the northwestern coast of Providenciales, Blue Hills is primarily a residential area with some lovely restaurants along the coast.
 It’s the oldest settlement on the island and used to be the home of wreck salvaging in the Turks and Caicos.
 The barrier reef off the north and west coasts of Providenciales was quite hazardous to seafarers before the advent of satellite GPS.
 Blue Hills is the only place in the Turks and Caicos where remnants of the shipbuilding industry can still be seen.
 Luxury travelers might wish to experience the relaxing ambiance of Blue Hills by staying at Villa Athena.
 This lavish contemporary estate has six bedrooms in its main house, two in a beach house and two in a yoga pavilion, all with ensuite bathrooms and ocean views.
 It’s nothing short of spectacular.

 The Chalk Sound, also known as Chalk Sound National Park, on Providenciales, is an impressive natural lagoon easily recognizable for its small rocky islands in shallow brilliant turquoise water.
 This unique, serene and colorful sound, dotted with tiny, lush and fertile islands is the perfect spot for a getaway since no motorized boats are allowed.
-Visitors can kayak and explore the wealth of the islands, or even snorkel to get up close and personal with marine life.
+You can kayak and explore the wealth of the islands, or even snorkel to get up close and personal with marine life.

 Grace Bay has been praised by Conde Nast and island magazines, among others, for its remarkable beauty.
 It’s located on the northeast coast of the island of Providenciales.
 The beach is so lovely that it has received many awards, designations and accolades.
 Visitors staying at Villa Hawksbill can soak up all that beauty since this incredibly stunning villa is right on the beach.
 This estate home, sitting on five acres, is spread across a number of separate buildings designed as a multi-generational Caribbean retreat with room for 22 people.
-Guests are privy to every amenity imaginable including a cinema room, gym and tennis court.
+You are privy to every amenity imaginable including a cinema room, gym and tennis court.

 Leeward beach is one of the finest beaches in the Turks and Caicos.
 Located on the northeast end of Providenciales, the beach surrounds the upscale residential region of Leeward which is exactly where Emerald Pavilion is located.
 This villa offers modern technology, modern amenities, and an exclusive location between tranquility and activity.
-Guests can go for a relaxing dip in the outdoor heated pool, or walk steps for a swim in the bluest of blue waters since Leeward beach is a good area for swimming.
+You can go for a relaxing dip in the outdoor heated pool, or walk steps for a swim in the bluest of blue waters since Leeward beach is a good area for swimming.
 The Leeward channel area is quite active.
 Tour boats cruise back and forth, wakeboarders and tubing enthusiasts play between the small islands, and kayak and stand up paddle board eco-tours meander through the shallows.

 Long Bay is the kiteboarding spot on Providenciales, It offers a huge expanse of clear shallow water exposed to the constant east southeast trade winds making it a great place for this activity.
 In addition to the spectacular water and clean sandy ocean bottom, the shallow depth makes learning the sport pretty uncomplicated to learn since it’s easier to stand without drifting down wind.
 Long Bay Beach fronts the residential region of Long Bay Hills where many luxury Turks and Caicos villa rentals are located.
 One of the most striking is Villa Grace sitting on a pillow of soft, white sand on the shores of the Atlantic Ocean.
 Among the villa’s many amenities are a spa with massage area, hammam, and sauna; tennis and basketball courts; and a state-of-the-art 1,000-square-foot gym.

 The locals call Providenciales, “Provo.”
 It has the highest population of all the islands in the territory and so, a main tourist destination.
 Along with its gorgeous beaches, Providenciales is loaded with water sports activities that keep both children and adults entertained.
 Visitors are always on the lookout for Jojo the wild dolphin known for being friendly with humans.
-Travelers can be close to all Provo has to offer when they spend their Turks and Caicos vacation at Villa Bella Vita sitting right on 120 feet of private, white sand beach front.
+You can be close to all Provo has to offer when you spend your Turks and Caicos vacation at Villa Bella Vita sitting right on 120 feet of private, white sand beach front.
 The stunning contemporary gated property can accommodate 18 guests.
 It has every possible amenity including a terrace, lovely infinity pool, and an outdoor dining area.

 The main area of activity in Turtle Cove is the Turtle Cove Marina.
 It’s the largest marina on the island and home to various water sport businesses, boat cruise and fishing operators along with private vessels.
 Turtle Cove was the first area on Providenciales to ramp up tourism development.
 Smith's Reef beach and Babalua beach front the Turtle Cove region.
 Smith’s Reef, the main and easiest to access the beach near Turtle Cove, is an excellent snorkeling site.
 To the west of the marina inlet is Babalua beach.